mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:27AM on 23 December 2025 or as the situation changes.

 - Flood alert: River Churn and its tributaries
 - Flooding remains possible.

-Flooding of low lying land and roads is expected to continue, river levels along the River Churn remain high, particularly in Cerney Wick.
-The weather forecast is dry Monday night and throughout Tuesday.
+Flooding of low lying land and roads is expected to continue as river levels along the River Churn remain high, particularly in Cerney Wick.
+The weather forecast is dry for Tuesday and Wednesday.
 We expect river levels to remain high over the next few days.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses.
 Go to River levels online for updates on current river levels.

-This message will be updated by 12:00 23 December 2025 or as the situation changes.
+This message will be updated by 12:00PM, midday, on the 24 December 2025 or as the situation changes.

 - Flood alert: River Windrush from Bourton to Newbridge
 - Flood risk remains possible.